 - A simple trend-following system/strategy on the S&P 500

-The 200-day moving average works well in the stock market because it takes you out early in a major bear market.
-The downside is that you underperform if there is no significant bear market.
+The 200-day moving average, along with pullback trading strategies and trend lines, works well in the stock market because it allows for breakout pullback opportunities and helps you identify major bear markets early on.
+The downside is that you may underperform during periods where there are no significant averages or pullbacks to follow.

-The stock market has a long-term tailwind and you can still manage decent returns with significantly less drawdowns than buy and hold if you use the 200-day moving average as a trend filter.
+The stocks market has a long-term uptrend and you can still manage decent returns with significantly less drawdowns if you use pullback strategies with the 200-day moving average as a trend filter.
+Pullbacks are common in stocks, but by using this trend filter, you can minimize losses and maximize gains.

 Enter on pullbacks in the direction of the trend